Production of muons from heavy flavour decays at forward rapidity in pp and Pb-Pb collisions at $\sqrt {s_{NN}}$ = 2.76 TeV

-In this Letter, we report the first measurement at the LHC of the production of muons from heavy flavour decays at forward rapidity ($2.5 < y < 4$), with the ALICE experiment~\cite{aam08}, in pp and Pb--Pb collisions at $\sqrt{ s_{\rm NN}}$ = 2.76 TeV.
-The measured \pt-differential inclusive cross section of muons from heavy flavour decays in pp collisions at $\sqrt s$ = 2.76 TeV is compared to perturbative QCD (pQCD) calculations.
-In-medium effects are investigated by means of the nuclear modification factor as a function of \pt\ in $4 < p_{\rm t} < 10$~\GeV, and as a function of collision centrality in $6 < p_{\rm t} < 10$~\GeV.
+In this Letter, we report the first measurement at the LHC of the production of muons from heavy flavor decays at forward rapidity ($2.5 < y < 4$), with the ALICE experiment~\cite{aam08}, in pp and Pb--Pb collisions at $\sqrt{ s_{\rm NN}}$ = 2.76 TeV.
+The measured \pt-differential inclusive cross section of muons from heavy flavor decays in pp collisions at $\sqrt s$ = 2.76 TeV is compared to perturbative QCD (pQCD) calculations.
+In-medium effects are investigated by means of the nuclear modification factor as a function of \pt\ in $4 < p_{\rm t} < 10$ \GeV, and as a function of collision centrality in $6 < p_{\rm t} < 10$~\GeV.

 The ALICE experiment is described in detail in~\cite{aam08}.
-The apparatus is composed of a central barrel (pseudo-rapidity coverage $\vert \eta \vert < 0.9$), a muon spectrometer ($ -4 < \eta < -2.5$~\footnote{In the ALICE reference frame, the muon spectrometer covers a negative $\eta$ range and consequently a negative $y$ range.
-The results are presented with a positive $y$ notation.}) and a set of detectors for global collision characterization and triggering located in the forward and backward pseudo-rapidity regions.
-The VZERO, made of two scintillator arrays covering the $2.8 < \eta < 5.1$ and $-3.7 < \eta < -1.7$, is used for triggering, centrality determination and background removal.
+The apparatus is composed of a central barrel (pseudo-rapidity coverage $\vert \eta \vert < 0.9$), a muon spectrometer ($ -4 < \eta < -2.5$~\cite{note}) and a set of detectors for global collision characterization and triggering located in the forward and backward pseudo-rapidity regions.
+The VZERO, made of two scintillator arrays covering the $2.8 < \eta < 5.1$ and~$-3.7 < \eta < -1.7$, is used for triggering, centrality determination and background removal.
 The two Zero Degree Calorimeters (ZDC), located at $\pm$ 114~m from the interaction point, are used in offline rejection of background events.
 The Silicon Pixel Detector (SPD), a two-layer central barrel that constitutes the innermost part of the Inner Tracking System (ITS), is included in the trigger logic.
 The SPD provides also the interaction vertex reconstruction.
 The muon spectrometer consists of a 10 interaction length ($\lambda_{\rm I}$) passive front absorber, a beam shield, an iron wall, a 3~T$\cdot$m dipole magnet and a set of tracking and trigger chambers.
 Tracking is performed by means of five stations of cathode pad chambers, with the third station inside the dipole magnet.
 The tracking system is supplemented by two trigger stations of resistive plate chambers, behind a 1.2~m thick iron wall with thickness 7.2 $\lambda_{\rm I}$.
 The latter absorbs hadrons that punch through the front absorber, as well as secondary hadrons produced inside it and low momentum muons, mainly from pion and kaon decays.